-If a student withdraws from a course(s) or takes an incomplete in a course, the credit hours will still count as hours attempted, but not completed.
-This may affect a student's quantitative and incremental progress.
+If a student withdraws from a course(s) or takes an incomplete in a course, the credit hours will still count as hours attempted, rather than hours completed.
+This may affect a student's quantitative progress, both in the maximum time frame and pace of progress.

 When an incomplete grade changes, the student may request that their satisfactory academic progress be re-evaluated at that time.
 If there is not a request, then it will automatically be re-evaluated after the student completes the next semester.

 Required pre-collegiate courses for credit do affect a student's enrollment status, GPA, and completion rates.
-Non-credit courses are not reflected on a student's transcript and, therefore, do not calculate into the enrollment status, GPA or completion rate.
+Non-credit courses are not reflected on a student's transcript and, therefore, are not calculated into the enrollment status, GPA or completion rate.
 Students are allowed up to a maximum of 30 credit hours for pre-collegiate courses.